genexplain/genexplain-api/docs/mkd/docs/json_interface.md

 ## apps - Listing available tools

 The application named _apps_ produces a listing of the available analysis tools on a certain server.
 It takes a single argument that specifies a file containing a JSON object with several properties of which only the _server_ property is required.
-An example input file can be found in the _json_ folder of this repository.
-Invoking the application with this file lists platform tools available for the _demo_ account on the
-_platform.genexplain.com_ server as shown here:
+Example output:

 ```Bash
 genexplain-api$ java -jar build/libs/genexplain-api-1.0.jar apps json/application_lister_demo.json